-2.3.2 Configuring The Converter Pool
+2.3.2 Configuring the Converter Pool

-All the converters available to Docmosis belong to the converter pool and are identified in the converterPoolConfig.xml file.
+All the converters available to Docmosis belong to the converter pool and are identified in the converterPoolConfig.xml file or using the

+Configuration.setConverterPool() method.
 The converter pool allows configuration of standalone converters and groups of converters.
+By default, the Configuration class configures a single converter to be launched automatically (embedded).